19hours/sg-statutes/Acts/Trustees Act.md

 “trust” does not include the duties incident to an estate conveyed by way of mortgage, but with this exception “trust” and “trustee” extend to implied and constructive trusts, and to cases where the trustee has a beneficial interest in the trust property, and to the duties incident to the office of a personal representative, and “trustee” where the context admits includes a personal representative, and “new trustee” includes an additional trustee;

-“1trust corporation” means the Public Trustee or a corporation either appointed by the court in any particular case to be a trustee, or licensed as a trust company under the Trust Companies Act 2005;
+“\*trust corporation” means the Public Trustee or a corporation either appointed by the court in any particular case to be a trustee, or licensed as a trust company under the Trust Companies Act 2005;

 [11/2005 wef 01/02/2006]

-1Definition of “trust corporation” will be amended as follows when item 8 of the Fifth Schedule of the Trust Companies Act 2005 is brought into operation:
+\*Definition of “trust corporation” will be amended as follows when item 8 of the Fifth Schedule of the Trust Companies Act 2005 is brought into operation:

+“ “trust corporation” means the Public Trustee or a corporation either appointed by the court in any particular case to be a trustee, or licensed as a trust company under the Trust Companies Act 2005;”

 “trust for sale”, in relation to land, means an immediate binding trust for sale, whether or not exercisable at the request or with the consent of any person, and with or without power at discretion to postpone the sale;